Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-08-tips-and-tricks-process-design-part-2.md

 ## Designer Desk

-Prior to WEBCON BPS 2021 I would have used the Designer Studio to create a prototype together with the process owner, the guy who’s requesting this.
-With the new version I would choose the Designer Desk.
-The Designer Desk allows every user to create a prototype of there process which they have in mind.
-There is only the information, which is needed for the prototype creation, which can be tested, and upon completion it can be send to the IT department to create a process from it.
-I won’t take a screenshot of every step since it’s quite self explaining, and it’s shown in the official release demo starting [here](https://youtu.be/K9zX5YCqE_M?t=198).
+Prior to WEBCON BPS 2021 I would have used the Designer Studio to create a prototype together with the process owner, the person who’s requesting this.
+With the new version I would definitely choose the Designer Desk as a tool.
+The Designer Desk allows every user to create a prototype of their process which they have in mind.
+It contains only as much  information as needed for the prototype creation, which can be tested, and upon completion it can be send to the IT department to create a process from it.
+I won’t take a screenshot of every step since it’s quite self-explaining, and it’s shown in the official release demo starting [here](https://youtu.be/K9zX5YCqE_M?t=198).

 ## Creating the workflow